Jaded-Encoding-Thaumaturgy/vs-preview/docs/vscode_install.md

     ```
 1. Congratulations, you can now write and preview beautiful filterchains!

 **Note:** Step 3 generates the `launch.json file` in the `~/.vscode` directory and will need to be completed for every new project.
 If you would rather not repeat this step for every new project you create, you can copy or move `launch.json` into the `~/.vscode` folder that comes as part of this repository.
+However, this will replace every debug option for every file type, so should not be used by those using VSCode for things other than VS Preview.

 ## Running scripts with VSPreview in VSCode